 - Navigate to the Graphics tab.
 Under the Display section and to the right of Display Mode, click the box and select Fullscreen.

-- Join a game and see if it boosts your FPS.
+- Join a game and see if your FPS gets better.

-If changing Display Mode doesn’t give you any luck, please check out the next solution.
+If changing Display Mode doesn’t give you any luck, you can check out the next solution.

 Fix 3: Update your graphics driver

 When you’re experiencing FPS drops during gameplay, nine times out of ten you’re using a faulty or outdated graphics driver.
 That’s also why we recommend gamers to always keep their graphics driver up to date.
 Driver updates come with not only bug fixes but improvements of compatibility with new titles.
 A driver update gives your graphics card a shot of adrenaline, and most importantly, it’s 100% free.

 There’re mainly 2 ways you can update your graphics driver: manually or automatically.

 If you know the exact model of your graphics card, you can try to update your graphics driver manually.
 First visit the your graphics card manufacturer’s website:

 Then search for your graphics card.
 Choose only the latest installer that’s compatible with your operating system.
 Also, don’t forget to restart your PC afterwards.

 Option 2: Update your graphics driver automatically (Recommended)

 You can update your drivers manually, but that takes time and computer skills.
 If you’re not comfortable playing with device drivers, we recommend using Driver Easy.
 It’s a tool that detects, downloads and installs any driver updates your computer needs.